DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 1: Introduction

-- You may have known this already, but to reiterate: in our design course we are developing a home energy monitor that could measure the voltage and current across a load.
+- You may have known this already, but to reiterate: in our design course we are developing a home energy monitor that could measure the voltage and current across a provided load.
 Then, through a microcontroller, the system will process the signal and calculate the the power consumed by the load.
-Where the information shall be communicated through a 7-segment display and a mobile application using bluetooth.
+Where the information shall be communicated through a 7-segment display on the board and a mobile application using bluetooth.
 - From this experience we hope to learn good firmware and hardware developing practices, workflow management, and practical knowledge to help us in the wider industry.

 # Slide 2: Analog (1) (1m 55s)
 Hao

--For our hardware:
+- For our hardware:
 - We have designed the signal processing circuitry in such a way that we maximized the gain of our captured signals.
 - In particular we found the opportunity to optimize the resistors in the differential amplifier circuitry to increase the range of voltage levels captured.
 This is so that the ADC conversion of the signal downstream will be more representative over the 5V reference.
 - We know that the maximum range of input voltages of our LM324 OpAmps before its saturation is (VOH and VOL) 0.7V <--> 3.3V.